-Burps to burgers: food companies wrangle climate-warming cattle emissions
+Burps to burgers: Food companies wrangle climate-warming cattle emissions

 "We're preparing for a future where that becomes a much bigger criteria."

-Mitloehner sees promise in feed solutions, but he sharply criticized Burger King's methane-reducing claims as premature and noted its marketing materials wrongly identified flatulence, rather than burps, as a major emission source.
+Mitloehner sees promise in feed solutions, but he sharply criticised Burger King's methane-reducing claims as premature and noted its marketing materials wrongly identified flatulence, rather than burps, as a major emission source.

 Banton, of Restaurant Brands, agreed the company needs to do much more research.